odoo/owl/doc/animations.md

 Notes:

-- more information on animations are available [here](animations.md).
-- Owl does not support more than one transition on a single node, so the `t-transition` expression must be a single value (i.e. no space allowed)
+Owl does not support more than one transition on a single node, so the `t-transition` expression must be a single value (i.e. no space allowed).